Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Introduction

-\man{with $\Omega\subset\mathbb{R}^3$.
-Equation \eqref{eq:kolmogorov_3D} is a strongly ultraparabolic equation arising, e.g., as the adjoint of the backward Kolmogorov equation integrating the stochastic system $\ud z=y\ud t$, $\ud y=x\ud t$, $\ud x=\ud W$ with $W$ denoting the one-dimensional Brownian motion; \eqref{eq:kolmogorov_3D} can model for instance particles subject to random external forcing}.
+\man{with $\Omega\subset\mathbb{R}^2$,} for suitably smooth forcing $f\in L_2(\mathbb{R}_+;H^1(\Omega))$, and Cauchy initial data $u(0,\cdot)=u_0\in L_2(\Omega)$.
+The notational conventions used above are somewhat non-standard in kinetic theory, whereby $\mathcal{L}$ may be written as $\mathcal{L}f:=f_t-f_{vv}+vf_x$ with $v$ denoting the particle velocity variable, $x$ the displacement/position and $f$ the respective probability density function.
 Kolmogorov showed already in 1934 that \eqref{eq:kolmogorov} admits a smooth fundamental solution outside the pole and, hence, it is hypoelliptic, i.e., it admits a smooth solution in $(0,\infty)\times \mathbb{R}^2$ for any smooth initial and forcing data $u_0,f$, respectively \cite{kolmogorov}.
 This may be a surprising assertion at first sight, since there is no explicit dissipation built into the PDE in the $y$-variable.
 The advection field $(0,x)^T$, however, is ``appropriately non-constant'' so that it suffices to propagate the built-in dissipation in the $x$-variable onto the entire spatial domain.
 In 1967, H\"ormander, in the celebrated work \cite{hormander}, gave a sufficient condition for hypoellipticity for a wide class of 2nd order operators with non-negative characteristic form, which are nowadays often referred to as \emph{H\"ormander sum-of-squares operators}; interestingly, a motivating example for the developments in \cite{hormander} has, indeed, been Kolmogorov's equation \eqref{eq:kolmogorov}.
 Hence, although \eqref{eq:kolmogorov} may appear to be a rather special equation at first sight, its significance as a model problem is paramount, for it encompasses a number of pertinent structural properties of large classes of kinetic models; we refer, e.g., to \cite{villani} for very instructive expositions.

 The proof of trend to equilibrium for the directly related inhomogeneous Fokker-Planck equation has been given by H\'erau \& Nier in \cite{herau_nier} upon realising that certain entropies admitting mixed derivatives ($u_{xy}$ or, respectively, $f_{vx}$) give rise to full gradients in certain weighted Sobolev spaces, from which Poincar\'e-Friedrichs inequalities (also known as spectral gap properties in this context) are sufficient to prove decay to an equilibrium distribution.
 Related ideas have also been used by Eckmann \& Hairer in \cite{eckmann_hairer} to study the spectral properties of certain hypoelliptic operators involving degenerate diffusions and by Mouhot \& Neumann \cite{mouhot_neumann} in the study of kinetic models with integral-type collision operators, among others.
 The idea of using entropies involving mixed derivatives was elevated to a general framework in proving decay to equilibrium for kinetic equations by Villani \cite{villani} via the introduction of the concept of \emph{hypocoercivity}.
 Roughly speaking, hypocoercivity is the property of certain degenerate elliptic or parabolic differential operators to yield dissipation of the solution also in the directions where \emph{no} diffusion is explicitly present.
 Astonishingly, sufficient conditions for hypocoercivity are given by the rank spanned by H\"ormander vector fields and their commutators with respect to the vector field related to 1st order term \cite{villani}.
 Thus, sufficient conditions for hypocoercivity are closely related, but \emph{not} identical, to the classical H\"ormander's rank condition for hypoellipticity.